atelierspierrot/templatengine/README.md

 ## Installation

+This package requires that you use [Composer](http://getcomposer.org/) to manage your dependencies.

 To use the package, you need to add it to your requirements in your `composer.json` AND to call its `TemplateEngineInstaller::postAutoloadDump` for the `post-autoload-dump` Composer's event: